Cray-HPE/docs-csm/operations/conman/Access_Console_Log_Data_Via_the_System_Monitoring_Framework_SMF.md

     ![Kibana ClusterStor Logs](../../img/operations/Kibana_Clusterstor_Logs-Dropdown.png)

-4. Identify the xname for individual consoles to search for specific logs.
+4. Identify the component name (xname) for individual consoles to search for specific logs.

     Each line of the log data is prepended with "console.hostname: XNAME" where XNAME is the name of the node for the console log.
 This information can be used to identify each individual console.